Reader’s Corner

 By choosing as the protagonist a scholar, Hannah Larson, whose neurodivergent son finds a centuries’ old locked-room puzzle in an English castle, Belfer has set us up for romance, intrigue, and an immersive dive into 16th-century domestic and religious England, intertwined with various domestic arrangements in present-day.

 I particularly enjoyed the revelatory pace that sat us next to Hannah as she read through ledgers, lists of books borrowed from the library, contents of the locked room, and the portfolio of sketches, and brought us with her as she untangled the historical significance of her exploration.
 An interesting, informative, and satisfying novel.
 Highly recommended.
+(I received a copy of the ARC in exchange for a fair review.)

 Back to the Garden by Laurie R. King